The BOI report filing deadline is 12/31/2024. Let us manage it all for you with our report filing service.

 • SIMPLE IRAs can be self-directed

 • No filing requirement for the employer since the IRA custodian would be required to file IRS Form 5498.
-Whereas, in the case of a solo 401(K) plan, if assets are above $250,000 as of 12/31, IRS Form 5500-EZ must be filed.
-In addition, one quirky rule with a SIMPLE IRA, is that an employer that adopts a SIMPLE IRA cannot have any other retirement plan at the same time
+In the case of a Solo 401(K) plan, if assets are above $250,000 as of December 31 of the previous year, IRS Form 5500-EZ must be filed.

-Moreover, SIMPLE IRA assets cannot be rolled into another IRA or 401(k) plan until the SIMPLE IRA has been opened at least two years.
+SIMPLE IRA assets cannot be rolled into another IRA or 401(k) plan until the SIMPLE IRA has been opened at least two years.

 Conclusion